danielcbit/apcctrl/doc/manual/manual.rst

     cable in the apcctrl.conf file, which can be changed at any later time.
 --disable-install-distdir  This
-    option modifies the apcupsd Makefiles disable installation of the distribution (platform) directory.
-Generally, this used to do a full installation of apcupsd except the final modification of the operating system files (normally /etc/rc.d/halt, etc.).
-This is useful if your operating system is not directly supported by apcupsd or if you want to run two copies of apcupsd on the same system.
+    option modifies the apcctrl Makefiles disable installation of the distribution (platform) directory.
+Generally, this used to do a full installation of apcctrl except the final modification of the operating system files (normally /etc/rc.d/halt, etc.).
+This is useful if your operating system is not directly supported by apcctrl or if you want to run two copies of apcctrl on the same system.
 This option can also be used by those of you who prefer to manually reboot your system after a power failure or who do not want to modify your system halt files.